 Look, you can read about the step-by-step process of IVF in a number of places (like here: An Intro to the IVF Process) and hopefully, you've been well-equipped by your clinic.
 But it's likely that you are getting the high-level, glossy version; the tidy technical steps that—while daunting, seem straight forward(ish).

-But if you ask anyone who has undergone the process they'll tell you that the advertised steps are really only part of the story; there's a lot more grit and emotional upheaval involved in the process than any handout could ever possibly highlight.
+But if you ask anyone who has undergone the process they'll tell you that the advertised steps are really only part of the story.
+There is a lot more grit and emotional upheaval involved in the process than any handout could ever possibly highlight.

 Here, in plain language, are the real 12 steps in an IVF procedure.